dsigma/ChibiOS/demos/ARMCM4-STM32F407-WAVESHARE-OPEN-407I-C-USB_HS_ULPI-USB-MASS-STORAGE-VCOM/readme.txt

 This will demonstrate the use of a Composite USB Mass Storage and Virtual COM device over the high speed ULPI interface to access an SD card and serial interface.

+ If you are testing under windows, be sure to install the VCOM driver using the "windows-cdc-msd-driver.inf" file.
+You may need to do this manually from device manager using the "Update Driver" button.

 ** Build Procedure **